NURS FPX 8030 Assessment 5 Creation of Policy or Procedure

 Step 2: Evaluating Necessity for Catheter

-It will be expected that attending physicians and the nursing staff will do the physical assessment for each patient in order to determine the need for an indwelling urinary catheter on admission and daily fulfilment of this assessment via a special checklist.
+It will be expected that attending physicians and the nursing staff will do the physical assessment for each patient to determine the need for an indwelling urinary catheter on admission and daily fulfillment of this assessment via a special checklist.

 NURS FPX 8030 Assessment 5